 - A driver weaving in and out of traffic

-- Head injuries.
-If you hit your head on the interior of the car, you may suffer a concussion or brain injuries.
-Concussions can cause swelling and pressure on your brain and can lead to longer term problems.
+- Head injuries: If you hit your head on the interior of the car, you may suffer a concussion or brain injury.
+Concussions can cause swelling and pressure on your brain and can lead to longer-term problems.
 A traumatic brain injury is one of the most serious injuries you can suffer in a car accident.

 Some car accident injuries appear minor at first and then develop into more serious conditions if left untreated.
 That’s why it’s important to see a doctor right away after an accident.

-In a rear end accident, the driver in back is almost always responsible.
-It’s usually the driver in back who didn’t stop quickly enough, decided to drive drunk, or followed too closely.
-This makes rear end accident claims easier to prove than many other accident claims.
+In a rear-end accident, the driver in the back is almost always responsible.
+It’s usually the driver in the back who didn’t stop quickly enough, decided to drive drunk, or followed too closely.
+This makes rear-end accident claims easier to prove than many other accident claims.